Joel Hirschhorn Attorney At Law

 He has also made guest appearances on the “Oprah Winfrey Show,” “Sixty Minutes,” “Today,” “American Justice” and “Good Morning America.”
 He was named in Florida Trend Magazine, Legal Elite, under the practice of Criminal Law, for the years 2005, 2008-2011, 2015, and named in Florida Super Lawyers from 2006 to present.
 Also, he was named in the South Florida Legal Guide's "Top Lawyer" in 2014.

 Joel focuses his practice on the criminal and civil white collar defense of corporations and business executives, as well as elected public officials and private individuals accused of alleged criminal misconduct.
-His practice covers a wide range of areas, including commercial fraud, mortgage and banking, health care fraud, tax fraud, money laundering, RICO and FCPA violations, fraud involving COVID-19/coronavirus issues, as well as the Paycheck Protection Program ("PPP"), Economic Injury Disaster Loans (“EIDL”), and the Coronavirus Aid, Relief, and Economic Security (“CARES") Act.
+His practice covers a wide range of areas, including commercial fraud, mortgage, securities, and banking fraud, health care fraud, tax fraud, money laundering, RICO and FCPA violations, as well as fraud involving COVID-19/coronavirus issues, the Paycheck Protection Program ("PPP"), Economic Injury Disaster Loans (“EIDL”), and the Coronavirus Aid, Relief, and Economic Security (“CARES") Act.

 He has argued before ten of the eleven Federal Courts of Appeals and the U.S. Supreme Court, where he vigorously opposed the media’s efforts to televise criminal proceedings over a defendant’s objection.
 Joel was also responsible for the Florida Supreme Court decision that reformed the method of selecting trial juries in the state of Florida.
 He has personally tried more than 390 jury trials to verdict, has defended criminal cases in 45 Federal districts and 34 State courts as well as having argued in excess of 160 federal and state appeals throughout the United States.
 In addition, over the years Joel has handled sensitive, often high-profile legal and related matters in the Bahamas, Haiti, Italy, Poland, Turks & Caicos, the United Kingdom and many South and Central American countries.